Ramen Del Barrio

 Restaurant in Austin, Texas, U.S.

 Ramen Del Barrio is a restaurant in Austin, Texas, United States.
 It was a semifinalist in the Best New Restaurant category of the James Beard Foundation Awards in 2024.

+Ramen Del Barrio originally operated as Ramen Garage, which started operating out of founder Christopher Krinsky's garage in December 2021, serving customers twice a week.

+Ramen Del Barrio would later move to a stall in an Asian supermarket, Hana World Market, until the latter closed in December 2025.
+Ramen del Barrio re-opened at its new location, 2007 Kramer Lane, Ste.
+105, Austin, in July 2026.